swaroopg92/penpa-edit/VIDEO_TUTORIALS.md

 * What do these buttons R, V, Panel, Border do? - https://youtu.be/06FNYpIVERc
 * How to enable answer check? - https://youtu.be/ZYcMJul8lh4
 * Shortcuts of Penpa - https://youtu.be/DHgZ-TU5SEc
+* Sudoku Solving in Penpa - https://youtu.be/b9H2QvouU_A
+* Import and Export Sudoku (I/O Sudoku) in Penpa - https://youtu.be/f-Lw0QuXa2c

 ## Puzzles
 * How to Create Thermo Sudoku? - https://youtu.be/ynZOz057mKA